brofx/brobot/README.md

 All commands are prefixed with `!`.

-- `good bot`
+- `good bot` / `bad bot`
-    - No prefex, if you call the bot good it will reply in a snarky manner.
+    - No prefex, bot will reply in a snarky manner.
 - roll
     - Rolls a number between 0 and 100.
 Takes optional first and second parameters to either define a max (only when first parameter is present) or a range (when both parameters are present).
 - stocks